Yale Heights, Baltimore

-Yale Heights is a neighborhood in the Southwest District of Baltimore, located between Beechfield (west) and Irvington (east).
+Yale Heights is a neighborhood in the Southwest District of Baltimore, Maryland, United States, located between Beechfield (west) and Irvington (east).
 Most of its homes were built in 1955 as a development of two-bedroom, brick townhouses.
 These townhouses had an average value of $110,469 in 2022.
 The neighborhood's population in 2022 was estimated at 2,592.

 The community's boundary with the Beechfield neighborhood runs along South Beechfield Avenue from South College Road (south) to Frederick Avenue (north).
 Its boundary with Irvington follows Maiden Choice Run from Frederick Avenue (north) to Loudon Park Cemetery (south).

 Maiden Choice Run

 Maiden Choice Run, a small tributary to Gwynns Falls, flows along the boundary between Yale Heights and Loudon Park as well as the Irvington boundary.
 In 2008, the stream was selected for a $1.4 million urban stream restoration project as part of efforts to improve the water quality of Chesapeake Bay tributaries.

 Continuing efforts to improve water quality of the Gwynns Falls watershed resulted in a $1.6 million restoration project for Maiden Choice Run in December 2009.
 The project involved planting 140 trees and thousands of native plants along 2,700 feet of the stream near Beechfield Elementary School.
 A storm drain in this section of the stream was removed to stabilize the natural flow of water.